wix-incubator/wix-code-docs/wix-events-v2/wix-events-v2/Orders/guides/orders-intro.md

 ## Permissions information

-The following functions in Orders are restricted and only run if you elevate permissions using the `wix-auth` [`elevate()`](https://www.wix.com/velo/reference/wix-auth/elevate) function:
+The following functions in the Orders API are restricted and only run if you elevate permissions using the `wix-auth` [`elevate()`](https://www.wix.com/velo/reference/wix-auth/elevate) function:

 - `bulkUpdateOrders()`
 - `confirmOrder()`